scottwcode/gatsby-apollo-starter/README.md

   Gatsby with Apollo
 </h1>

-This is a minimal example of using Gatsby and Apollo together.
-It’s GraphQL all the way down! 🐢
+A basic example of using Gatsby with Apollo.
+It uses 2 GraphQL queries: one that is statically generated at build time, and another that is dynmically generated at run time (and when changed, will not require a rebuild or even a refresh for the page to be updated for the user).